nichoffs/blog/posts/bayes_filter.md

 To get $P(X_t|X_{t-1})$, we must calculate $\alpha_t(x)$ for all possible state values $x$.

-## Motion Model -- Transitioning between states without observation
+## Action Model -- Transitioning between states without observation

-In the Motion Model, our state is the position of a robot in a $2 \times 2$ grid.
+In the action model, our state is the position of a robot in a $2 \times 2$ grid.
 We are given a list of actions $u_{1:t}$ over the timesteps along with probabilities related to how an action affects the state.
 This is known as the **motion model**, similar to $T$ in the hidden markov model.
 A robot can either move up, down, left, or right.
 It succeeds with probability $.9$ and fails with probability $.1$.
 If the action would move the robot off the grid, it stays in place with absolute certainty ($1$).

 I think this approach lends itself more to a code implementation, although I won't get into details in this post.